annh3/annh3.github.io/_posts/2025-11-28-variational-inference.md

 2\.
 Learn a likelihood function $$p(x \mid z)$$, or decoder <br>
 3\.
 Apply Bayes' rule $$p(z|x) = \frac{p(x|z)p(z)}{\int_z p(x|z)p(z) dz}$$ to learn the posterior distribution, which describes what is known about $$z$$ after observing the data $$x$$ <br>

-The issue is that computing $p(z \mid x)$ is not feasible for a number of reasons because marginalization in the denominator becomes computationally intractable when the variables become high dimensional.
-In other words, uncertainty is expensive, and approximate inference methods all get at finding $p(x)$ without integrating over all configurations of latents.
+The issue is that computing $$p(z \mid x)$$ is not feasible for a number of reasons because marginalization in the denominator becomes computationally intractable when the variables become high dimensional.
+In other words, uncertainty is expensive, and approximate inference methods all get at finding $$p(x)$$ without integrating over all configurations of latents.

 Markov Chain Monte Carlo (MCMC) methods and Variational Bayesian methods differ in whether they explicitly model $$p(z|x)$$, the decoder or recognition model.